safesoftware/fmeflow-cli/docs/fmeserver_run.md

 ## fmeserver run

-Run a workspace on FME Server
+Run a workspace on FME Server.

 ### Synopsis

-Run a workspace on FME Server
+Run a workspace on FME Server.

 	Examples:
 	# Submit a job asynchronously